Attorney Resumes & Writing Guide

 If you work for a company as their corporate counsel, recruiters would want to know what your role entails regarding business activities of the entity, for example, patents, intercompany contracts, taxed, property interests, or bargaining agreements for unions.
 If you are a public interest attorney, your work will entail representing disadvantaged individuals without the means to afford legal counsel, and these cases could include class actions, job discriminations, and wage disputes.
 Other employers of attorneys include local, state, and federal governments.

-Estate Planning: A highly admin intensive field where your attention to detail and meticulous nature would be of interest to those reading your resumes.
+Estate Planning: A high admin intensive field where your attention to detail and meticulous nature would be of interest to those reading your resumes.
 Drafting wills, setting up trusts, and also allocating funds after the client has passed on are essential in these environments.

 Bankruptcy: Empathy and a neck for numbers are crucial in this role because you are advising clients in dire financial straits on how to navigate the challenges to closing down their businesses or putting their assets up for auction.

-Intellectual Property: In the fourth industrial revolution and proliferation of online technology with the information made available in the public domain, the need for protecting intellectual property has sky-rocketed.
+Intellectual Property: In the fourth industrial revolution and proliferation of online technology with the information made available in the public domain, the need for protecting intellectual property has skyrocketed.
 Explain to recruiters what your tenure is regarding copyright, patents, trademarks, industrial designs, and intercompany trade secrets.

 Employment and Workers Compensation: Attorneys are advising clients who are either employees or employers experiencing labor issues, for example, unfair, dismissal or discrimination or disciplinary hearings, wage negotiations, and work environment policies and procedures.